taniarascia/chip8/README.md

 Each unit test checks an opcode to an instruction and tests:

-- the unique `id` to ensure the correct instruction is running for the mask/pattern
+- The unique `id` to ensure the correct instruction is running for the mask/pattern
-- the number of arguments
+- The number of arguments
-- the value of the arguments
+- The value of the arguments

 #### tests/instructions.test.js (test 06)